norcams/docs-enduser/docs/elasticip.rst

   you *must* run `MetalLB in FRR mode`_ - running in default BGP mode is not supported by the NREC Elastic IP feature.

-Start with installing frr itself.
+Start with installing the MetalLB with Free Range Routing software itself.
 An installation manifest that you may apply is found here:

 .. code-block:: console